l - 0 works

 > Email

-> Instagram My name is Julia Belozertseva [b.1989, Obninsk, Russia], and I am an artist and architectural designer based in London, UK.
+> Instagram My name is Julia Belozertseva [b.
+1989], I am an artist and architectural designer based in London, UK.
+I also work under the name l-0, derived from the first letter of my name in Cyrillic [Ю], read as ‘Yu’.

-From an early age, I immersed myself in drawing and painting.
-When asked as a child who I wanted to be in the future, I answered without hesitation: ‘Artist’.
-The reply I received was unexpected — I was told that being an artist was not a profession.
-For a time, I put aside drawing and became uncertain about what path to follow.
-This uncertainty eventually led me to architecture, a field I first entered without fully understanding what I was going to study, yet one that reconnected me with my early passion for visual expression.
+From an early age, drawing and painting were central to my life.
+When I said I wanted to be an artist as a child, I was told that it was not a profession, and for a time I set drawing aside.
+This uncertainty eventually led me to architecture — a field I entered without fully understanding it, yet one that reconnected me with visual thinking, spatial memory, and image-making.

-Throughout my architectural career, I often created drawings and paintings alongside projects.
-These supporting works gradually evolved into an independent practice, culminating in my first series, Architectural Memories [2014].
-This body of work transformed faint and almost forgotten impressions of places into visual form, marking a shift away from architecture as a profession and toward a more open artistic practice.
-Instead of being tied to specific projects, my work began to focus on memory, atmosphere, and the fragile ways spaces are remembered.
+Alongside architectural projects, I continued to draw and paint.
+These works gradually evolved into an independent practice, culminating in my first series, Architectural Memories [2014].
+The series transformed faint, almost forgotten impressions of places into visual form, marking a shift away from architecture as a profession and toward a more open artistic practice focused on memory, atmosphere, and how spaces linger in recollection.

 me in the 1990s: my favourite themes were cats, other animals, flowers, falling vases (!), abstract compositions with plants, seaside things such as shells and marine life, and of course, princesses